IBM-Cloud/docs/troubleshoot/index.md

 When you push or restage an app after the buildpack is updated, the latest buildpack components are not loaded automatically.
-As a result, your app uses the obsolete buildpack components.
+As a result, your app uses the obsolete buildpack components from the cache.
 Updates that have been applied to the buildpack since the last time you pushed the app are not implemented.
 {: tsSymptoms}